 In April 2008, Abbott and Takeda concluded their TAP Pharmaceutical Products Inc. (TAP) joint venture, evenly splitting the value and assets of the joint venture in a tax-free exchange.
 Abbott received TAP's Lupron business in exchange for Abbott's 50 percent ownership in TAP.
-Lupron's U.S. results are now included in the Pharmaceutical Products segment beginning in May 2008.
+Lupron's U.S. results are included in the Pharmaceutical Products segment beginning in May 2008.
+Abbott also receives payments based on specified development, approval and commercial events being achieved with respect to products retained by Takeda and payments from Takeda based on sales of products retained by Takeda.

-In 2009, Abbott will focus on several key initiatives.
-Abbott announced the agreement to acquire Advanced Medical Optics, Inc. (AMO), a new line of business, in January of 2009.
-The investment in AMO will be approximately \$2.8 billion, including debt, and will be financed with operating cash flow and debt.
-AMO's sales are more than \$1 billion per year.
-In the pharmaceutical business, Abbott will continue maximizing the market potential for HUMIRA and continue to leverage the product and pipeline opportunities of its lipid franchise.
-Pharmaceutical research and development efforts will continue to focus on the therapeutic areas noted above with a significant portion of the development expenditures allocated to new HUMIRA indications, Trilipix/Crestor fixed dose combination, ABT-874 (a biologic for psoriasis and Crohn's disease) and pain relief medication, as well as several Phase I and Phase II clinical programs in neuroscience, oncology and Hepatitis C. In the vascular business, Abbott will continue the launch of the Xience V drug-eluting stent in the U.S. after the FDA's approval in 2008, and will focus on development of its next generation drug eluting stent and its bioabsorbable stent.
-For diabetes care, Abbott will build upon the 2008 launch of the FreeStyle Freedom Lite monitor in the U.S. In the other business segments, Abbott will focus on developing or acquiring differentiated technologies in higher growth segments of those markets.
+In 2010, Abbott will focus on several key initiatives.
+In the pharmaceutical business, Abbott will continue to build its global presence, expand its presence in emerging markets and diversify its sources of growth with its previously announced acquisition of Solvay's pharmaceuticals business, which closed on February 15, 2010.
+Abbott will also continue maximizing the market potential for HUMIRA and continue to leverage the product and pipeline opportunities of its lipid franchise, including Certriad, which is expected to receive approval in the first half of 2010.
+Pharmaceutical research and development efforts will continue to focus on the therapeutic areas noted above with a significant portion of the development expenditures allocated to compounds in early and mid-stage development for oncology, immunology, Hepatitis C, neuroscience, and pain management.
+Such compounds include two oncology compounds in advanced clinical trials, ABT-874 (a biologic for psoriasis), three HCV compounds in human studies, and two compounds in Phase II clinical trials for Alzheimer's disease.
+In the vascular business, Abbott launched the Xience V drug-eluting stent in Japan after receiving approval in January 2010, and will also focus on marketing Xience PRIME in Europe and other markets as well as development of Xience PRIME in the U.S. and its bioabsorbable stent.
+In the other business segments, Abbott will focus on developing or acquiring differentiated technologies in higher growth segments of those markets.